 If you're playing in a hosted hunt, you should contact your host.
 If you're playing in a self-guided hunt, look for any contact information on the main hunt page for the hunt you're playing.
 If none is listed, call 1-844-99-CLUES (1-844-992-5837) or email firstname.lastname@example.org.

 For hosted hunts and private self-guided hunts, we charge a flat rate of $10 per team.
 Discounts are available for non-profit organizations or charity events.

 For public self-guided hunts, authors must submit their hunts for review by the ClueKeeper team before publication.
 Once a self-guided hunt is published, players can find and purchase it on the ClueKeeper app or website.
-We charge a flat rate of $5 per team and then the creator receives all additional profits, after accounting for fees imposed by the payment provider where the purchase is made.
+We charge a flat rate of $5 per team and then the creator receives all additional profits, after accounting for fees imposed by the payment processor.
 For a full breakdown of fees and profits for self-guided hunt sales, check out the pricing matrix.